Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • daily walks in the fresh air.

-You can get vaccinated to prevent influenza.
-Due to the numerous strains of the influenza virus and its tendency to mutate, vaccination does not guarantee 100% that the child will not get sick, but its use has some advantages.
-For example, the incidence rate is reduced by 2.5–4 times compared to unvaccinated children.
-Even if a vaccinated child still gets sick with the flu, his illness is mild.
+To prevent influenza, you can get vaccinated.
+Due to the numerous strains of the influenza virus and its tendency to mutate, the vaccine does not guarantee 100% that the child will not get sick, but its use has some advantages.
+For example, the incidence rate decreases by 2.5–4 times compared to unvaccinated children.
+Even if a vaccinated child does get the flu, his illness is mild.

-Video: Dr. Komarovsky about what to drink with SARS
+Video: Doctor Komarovsky about what to drink during ARVI

 19 Feb 2015

-ARVI is one of the most common groups of viral diseases, which includes adenovirus, rhinovirus, respiratory syncytial infections, as well as influenza and parainfluenza.
-Children are most often affected by SARS, and with age, the number of diseases decreases.
-The disease is caused by 5 groups various viruses, with a total of about 300 subtypes, and is transmitted mainly by airborne droplets, as well as by kissing and transferring infection from hands to mucous membranes oral cavity, nose, eyes.
+ARVI is one of the most common groups of viral diseases, which unites adenovirus, rhinovirus, respiratory syncytial infections, as well as influenza and parainfluenza.
+Children most often suffer from ARVI, and with age the number of diseases decreases.
+The disease is caused by 5 groups various viruses, having a total of about 300 subtypes, and is transmitted mainly by airborne droplets, as well as by kissing and transferring infection from hands to mucous membranes oral cavity, nose, eyes.

 On average, the incubation period ranges from several hours to 3 days, after which the first signs of the disease appear.
-In most cases, the causative agent of SARS is first located on the mucous membranes of the nasopharynx, causing coughing, runny nose, and sneezing.
-If the infection has descended below and reached the bronchial mucosa, then with an intense dry cough in young children, even vomiting is possible.
+In most cases, the causative agent of ARVI is first located on the mucous membranes of the nasopharynx, causing coughing, runny nose, and sneezing.
+If the infection has descended lower and reached the bronchial mucosa, then with an intense dry cough in young children, even vomiting is possible.
 During this period, children may have a red throat, swelling of the mucous membranes of the nose, and hoarseness.
-Typical manifestations SARS - rhinitis, pharyngitis, tracheitis, laryngitis.
+Typical manifestations ARVI - rhinitis, pharyngitis, tracheitis, laryngitis.

 • general weakness, malaise, headache;